owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

 While running ``download_ct_scans.py``, it may happen that the TCIA client stalls and that files stop being downloaded.
 In that case, you should kill the python process and run ``download_ct_scans.py`` again, with the same arguments.
 Files that were correctly downloaded will not be downloaded again.

+## Baseline model

+The baseline model is a V-Net (see [V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation ](https://arxiv.org/abs/1606.04797)).
+It is trained by minimizing the DICE loss.
+Since lung scans are too large to fit in memory, patches containing positive voxels are randomly sampled and fed to the network during training.
+At test time, however, the whole image is processed.
+The current implementation assumes access to a GPU able to process 4 (128 x 128 x 64) patches at a time.
+The code was tested on a Titan X (Pascal) GPU.